kennytilton/kennytilton.github.io/README.md

 #### [micropipeline illustrator](https://github.com/kennytilton/kennytilton.github.io/blob/master/micropipeline/readme.md)
 A fun JS mxWeb playground of micropipelines as described in Ivan Sutheland's Turing Award paper.
 #### [TodoMX](https://github.com/kennytilton/todomx) -- The `TodoMVC Classic` in Matrix
-Perhaps unwisely, my _TodoMX_ repo of contains two separate and complete implmentations of the [TodoMVC](https://github.com/tastejs/todomvc/blob/master/app-spec.mdhttps://github.com/tastejs/todomvc/blob/master/app-spec.md) classic.
+Perhaps unwisely, my _TodoMX_ repo contains two separate and complete implmentations of the [TodoMVC](https://github.com/tastejs/todomvc/blob/master/app-spec.mdhttps://github.com/tastejs/todomvc/blob/master/app-spec.md) classic.
 One is [pure JS](https://github.com/kennytilton/todomx/tree/master/js/todomx), the other [ClojureScript(CLJS)](https://github.com/kennytilton/todomx/tree/master/cljs/todomx) all the way down.
 Each is offered purely as a proof of concept, the concept being:
 > If one builds a Web framework atop a generic dataflow library supporting dynamic, transparent, "point" dependency tracking, and state change propagation, then declarative authoring and efficient DOM maintenance comes for free.
 More comprehensively and more efficiently, by the way, than with [ReactJS](https://reactjs.org).